Thiago099/Texture-Composer/README.md

       </details>
       <details>
         <summary>Gradient properties</summary>
-        <p>You can double-click on a gradient map color pin in order to edit the color</p>
+        <p>You can double-click on a gradient color pin in order to edit the color</p>
         <img src="https://github.com/user-attachments/assets/df31dde5-c682-4508-844f-1bf075d4bfc1"/>
         <hr/>
       </details>
       <details>
         <summary>Noise properties</summary>
-        <p>You can double-click on a gradient map color pin in order to edit the color</p>
+        <p>You can double-click on a gradient color pin in order to edit the color</p>
         <img src="https://github.com/user-attachments/assets/2d16fdb9-0587-48a7-955f-a7992361b7b5"/>
         <hr/>
       </details>